 On the philanthropic front, Ema Haq is acclaimed for Bailey’s annual Thanksgiving luncheon which just celebrated its 26th year.
 Thanksgiving was an unknown holiday to Ema when he moved here in 1983.
 His friend from an engineering class, Jeff Jardell, invited him over to his home in Carencro to celebrate with the family.
 Jeff’s mom, Barbara Jardell, became a second mom to Ema.
 When Ema opened Bailey’s in 1993, Mrs. Jardell, had been cooking at home every Thanksgiving and included Ema; that year, he convinced her to join him and help with that first community-wide Thanksgiving feast, which fed around 160 people.
 The feast centers on offering a sit-down meal for those who may be homeless or elderly and wouldn’t otherwise have access to such a treat.
-This year, the restaurant served around 1000 meals to grateful recipients, with the help of invaluable volunteers.
+For Thanksgiving 2019, the restaurant served just over 1,100 meals to grateful recipients, with the help of invaluable volunteers.
 And, Mrs. Jardell still plays an integral part in Ema’s life and is a grandmother to his children.

 Ema has taken a hands-on interest in educational outcomes locally, and realized that he wanted to encourage good kids who work hard.
 He brings them to Bailey’s to teach manners, treat them to a delicious dinner, and show them that they matter.
 He believes it is an obligation and duty to invest in our youngest and most vulnerable.
 Children hold the key to our future, and he has adopted seven schools in this endeavor.